 Certain forms of exercise raise BMR and contribute to maximal energy expenditure.
 High Intensity Interval Training (HIIT) improves CV fitness and maximises energy expenditure.
-HIIT burns more calories during the session than a lower intensity CV workout, yet even an hour afterwards, the body is still burning calories at a higher rate than normal.
+HIIT burns more calories during the session than a lower intensity CV workout, yet even an hours afterwards, the body is still burning calories at a higher rate than normal.
 This does not happen after moderate exercise.
-Interval training should therefore be the main type of CV workout done, yet it can’t be performed every day as the body becomes overly fatigued and can no longer adapt nor perform to the same standard.
-As with resistance training, there needs to be adequate recovery time between sessions.
+Interval training should therefore be the main type of CV workout done, yet as with resistance training, there needs to be adequate recovery time between sessions.

 In addition to interval training, other exercise should be encouraged.
 Twice weekly resistance training and HIIT is only part of the story and needs to be complimented with low intensity, long duration CV.
 This won’t necessarily improve fitness, but it will maintain it whilst burning additional calories.

-COMPLETE WEEKLY HIGH INTENSITY CARDIOVASCULAR INTERVAL TRAINING AS WELL AS LONGER, LOWER INTENSITY CV TRAINING FOR MAINTENANCE & RECOVERY!!!
+COMPLETE REGULAR HIGH INTENSITY CARDIOVASCULAR INTERVAL TRAINING AS WELL AS LONGER, LOWER INTENSITY CV TRAINING FOR MAINTENANCE & RECOVERY!!!

 The 7 Principles of Accelerated Fat Loss are the fundamentals upon which X-Life’s X = Kick-Start are based.
 If adhered to in the proper manner, these principles can and WILL change your life!